Executive Board Member Descriptions

 Vickey Foster is a Board Certified Behavior Analyst and Licensed Behavior Analyst.
 She currently works for New Summit Behavioral Therapy as a Clinical Behavior Analyst and has been involved with ABA in Oregon since 2018.
 Vickey has worked with individuals with developmental and intellectual differences since 2003, when she started her career in education.
 Over the years, she wanted a more direct way to work with clients and families, leading her to ABA.

-My name is Kylie Cleveland, and I am a dedicated professional in the field of ABA.
-I have worked in ABA on and off since 2018 and fully committed to the field in the past year.
-Currently, I am in my second year of graduate school at Capella University, expanding my knowledge and skills while working with MightyOak ABA to support children in achieving their goals.
+Kylie Cleveland is a dedicated professional in the field of ABA.
+She has worked in ABA on and off since 2018 and fully committed to the field in the past year.
+Currently, she is in her second year of graduate school at Capella University, expanding her knowledge and skills while working with MightyOak ABA to support children in achieving their goals.

-Outside of my professional pursuits, I am an outdoor enthusiast who loves exploring nature with my dog, Thatch.
-Whether it's taking my van on camping trips, hiking trails, or simply enjoying time outdoors, I find joy and inspiration in the beauty of the natural world.
-These experiences not only recharge me but also help me bring balance and creativity to my work in ABA.
+Outside of her professional pursuits, Kylie is an outdoor enthusiast who loves exploring nature with her dog, Thatch.
+Whether it's taking her van on camping trips, hiking trails, or simply enjoying time outdoors, she finds joy and inspiration in the beauty of the natural world.
+These experiences not only recharge her but also help her bring balance and creativity to her work in ABA.

 Board Advisors: